denten-books/plain-text/2-device.md

 the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].

-Like he did with the notebooks beforehand, Wittgenstein structures his lectures around the problem of symbolic interpretation.
+Like he did with the notebooks beforehand, Wittgenstein structured his lectures around the problem of symbolic interpretation.
 "I am going to talk about the interrelation of mathematical symbols," Wittgenstein begins.
 We imagine that logical laws represent some sort of "fixed" mechanisms "behind"